daskol/typst-templates/neurips/checklist.typ

       code is permitted.
   ])

 + #claim(
   name: [Experimental Setting/Details],
   question: [
-    Does the paper specify all the training and test details (e.g., data splits, hyperparameters, how they were chosen, type of optimizer, etc.) necessary to understand the results?
+    Does the paper specify all the training and test details (e.g., data splits, hyperparameters, how they were chosen, type of optimizer) necessary to understand the results?
   ],
   answer: TODO,  // Replace by answerYes, answerNo, or answerNA.